 The changes to the input data allowed for a more consistent approach and the change in the model configuration of fishery selectivity allowed for much greater parsimony with slight improvements to survey biomass fit at the cost of only a slight decrease in fishery age composition fits (Lowe et al. 2008).
 The revised model configuration assumed blocks of years with constant selectivity corresponding approximately to the foreign fishery, the joint venture fishery, the domestic fishery prior to Steller sea lion regulations, and the domestic fishery post Steller sea lion regulations.
-This model configuration was accepted by the SSC and used to set the 2009 and 2010 BSAI Atka mackerel ABCs and OFLs.
-In the current assessment we use the same model configuration, however we explore the impact of a shift in the change-points for the blocks of years with constant selectivity (shift 1 year earlier, and shift 1 year later).
+This model configuration was accepted by the SSC and used to set the 2009-2011 BSAI Atka mackerel ABCs and OFLs.
+In the current assessment we use the same model configuration.
+However we explored implementation of a random walk for a transition set of years in survey catchability as one approach to help resolve the poor residual pattern identified by the SSC in Dec.
+2010.
+This model alternative is referred to as "Model 2."